PeggyCarstens/CleaningData_ClassProject/CodeBook.md

 - 'train/Inertial Signals/body\_acc\_x\_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 - 'train/Inertial Signals/body\_gyro\_x\_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ### run_analysis.R program \(high-level processing steps\)

-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
 This includes measurements for "meanFreq".
-3.Uses descriptive activity names to name the activities in the data set.
+3. Uses descriptive activity names to name the activities in the data set.
-4.Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+These above files should be in your current working directory before running run_analysis.R.

+They can be downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Data Dictionary - Mean\_by\_Activity_Subject.txt